-Challenge: When developing an application, sooner or later you need to update an application or service in a production environment.
+When developing a software product, you eventually need to deliver a new version of your service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

-Keptn quality gates provide you a declarative way to define quality criteria of your service and Keptn will collect, evaluate, and score those metrics to decide if a new version is allowed to be promoted to the next stage in your continuous delivery or if it has to be held back.
+Keptn quality gates provide a declarative way to define quality criteria of your service.
+Keptn collects, evaluates, and scores those quality criteria to decide if a new release is allowed to be promoted to the next stage or if it must be held back.

-Keptn quality gates base on the concepts of Service-Level Indicators (SLIs) and Service-Level Objectives (SLOs).
-Therefore, it is possible to declaratively describe the desired quality objective for your applications and services.
+Keptn quality gates are based on the concepts of Service-Level Indicators (SLIs) and Service-Level Objectives (SLOs).
+Using these, you can declaratively describe the desired quality objective for your applications and services.

 A service-level indicator is a “carefully defined quantitative measure of some aspect of the level of service that is provided” (as defined in the Site-Reliability Engineering Book).

 An example of an SLI is the response time (also named request latency), which is the indicator of how long it takes for a request to respond with an answer.
 Other prominent SLIs are error rate (or failure rate), and throughput.
 Keptn defines all SLIs in a dedicated sli.yaml file to make SLIs reusable within several quality gates.